dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 ## Prefer Standalone Over Steam

-Launching DCS through SteamVR may run the game use the older OpenVR API rather than directly using the OpenXR API.
+Launching DCS through SteamVR may cause the game to use the older OpenVR API rather than directly using the OpenXR API.
 This can cause a performance hit, depending on your particular VR headset and system.

 {{< youtube id="TVmYgjMyJIQ" start=1051 >}}